+Any discussion of economic freedom thus has at its heart reflection on the critical relationship between individuals and the government.
 In general, state action or government control that interferes with individual autonomy limits economic freedom.

-The Index of Economic Freedom is not, however, a call for anarchy.
-The goal of economic freedom is not simply an absence of government coercion or constraint, but the creation and maintenance of a mutual sense of liberty for all.
+However, the goal of economic freedom is not simply an absence of government coercion or constraint, but the creation and maintenance of a mutual sense of liberty for all.
 As individuals enjoy the blessings of economic freedom, they in turn have a responsibility to respect the economic rights and freedoms of others within the rule of law.
-Governments are instituted to ensure basic protections against the ravages of nature or the predations of one citizen over another.
+Governments are instituted to ensure basic protections against the ravages of nature or the predations of one citizen against another.
 Positive economic rights such as property and contracts are given societal as well as individual defense against the destructive tendencies of others.

-A comprehensive view of economic freedom encompasses all liberties and rights of production, distribution, or consumption of goods and services.
+A comprehensive view of economic freedom should encompass all liberties and rights of production, distribution, or consumption of goods and services.
 The highest forms of economic freedom should provide an absolute right of property ownership; full freedom of movement for labor, capital, and goods; and an absolute absence of coercion or constraint of economic activity beyond that which is necessary for the protection and maintenance of liberty itself.
-An economically free society encourages handling of economic decisions in a decentralized fashion.
+An economically free society encourages the handling of economic decisions in a decentralized fashion.
 Individuals are free to work, produce, consume, and invest in any way they choose under the even-handed application of laws, with their economic freedoms at once both protected and respected by the state.

-However, some government action is necessary for the citizens of a nation to defend themselves, promote the peaceful evolution of civil society, and enjoy the fruits of their labor.
+Some government action is necessary for the citizens of a nation to defend themselves, promote the peaceful evolution of civil society, and enjoy the fruits of their labor.
 For example, citizens are taxed to provide revenue for public safety, the protection of property, and the common defense.
-There can also be other goods-

-what economists call "public goods"-that may be supplied more efficiently by government than through private means.
+Other goods-what economists call "public goods"-may be supplied more efficiently by government than through private means.
 Some public goods, such as the maintenance of a police force to protect property rights, a monetary authority to maintain a sound currency, and an impartial judiciary to enforce contracts among parties, are themselves vital ingredients of an economically free society.
-When government action rises beyond the minimal necessary level, however, it leads inevitably and quickly to the loss of freedom-and the first freedom affected is often economic freedom.
+When government action rises beyond the minimal necessary level, however, it leads inevitably and quickly to the loss of freedom-and the first freedom affected is often economic freedom.3